Chettinad Paruppu Urundai Kuzhambu | Spicy Stew with Lentil Balls

 Specific ingredients to use for flavor -

 There are two specific ingredients that I would highly suggest using for the best taste.
 One is small onions or shallots also known as Sambhar onions.
 This definitely adds a lot of flavor to the kuzhambu.
 The other ingredient is fresh garlic.
-So not use garlic paste as it does not taste as good as the fresh ones.
+So, do not use garlic paste as it does not taste as good as the fresh ones.

 How to easily peel the small onions / Sambhar onion -

-This is a really quick and the easiest way to peel the small onions.
-I buy a large bag and peel them and either freeze it or store it in the refrigerator (if using within a week).
+This is a really quick and easiest way to peel the small onions.
+I buy a large bag and peel it and either freeze it or store it in the refrigerator (if using it within a week).
 Trim the edges of the onion using a sharp knife.
 Now soak the trimmed onions in a bowl of hot water and let it sit for about 15 to 20 minutes.
 Now the skin will easily peel right off the onions.
 Try this and there will be no more tears.

-Chettinadu Urundai Kuzhambu
+Chettinadu Urundai Kuzhambu in a bowl

 How Spicy is this Kuzhambu -